A Prisoner of Hope

 The following is a speech written and delivered by Bioneers Executive Director Joshua Fouts at the 2018 Bioneers Conference.
+View the full keynote video here.

 I have to admit I had to trash many versions of this talk.
 Every time I thought I had formulated a coherent presentation, another dramatic shift, another revelation in one the countless mind-boggling scandals we are currently enduring, another assault on decency somewhere in the world, another challenge to my previous notions of reality, would force me to reevaluate what I thought and what I should say.